tmaurice54/tns_embedded_training/Exercises_Rust/1_GPIO/ReadME.md

 You will control a led and a button.
 In this exercise you will be using the STM32 HAL library which provides basic APIs to facilitate the utilization of your STM32 board.

-Useful informatons :
+Useful information:

-The board STM32F401RE come with a User Led (named led 2) connected to the STM32 I/O PA5, wich means Port A Pin 5.
+The board STM32F401RE come with a User Led (named led 2) connected to the STM32 I/O PA5, which means Port A Pin 5.
-It also come with a User button connected to the STM32 I/O PC13, wich means Port B pin 13.
+It also come with a user button connected to the STM32 I/O PC13, which means Port B pin 13.

 The user led is linked to the Timer2 Channel1

-Useful links :
+Useful links:
 [Crate stm32f4xx_hal](https://docs.rs/stm32f4xx-hal/latest/stm32f4xx_hal/)
 [Information about pin](https://os.mbed.com/platforms/ST-Nucleo-F401RE/)
 [Rust embedded doc](https://docs.rust-embedded.org/book/intro/index.html/)
 [Page with multiple project](https://dev.to/apollolabsbin/)

-## Question 1 : Turn on the user led [Renode and Real Board]
+## Question 1: Turn on the user led [Renode and Real Board]

 The goal of this question is to create a code that will turn on the user led.
-To achieve the first step is to set your led with this code :
+To achieve the first step is to set your led with this code:

 ```rust
     //  Get access to GPIOA